igroff/bottle/README.md

 ### What?
-No idea.
-K, idea, somewhat incoherent.

-Given a directory structure, messages are processed, using the directory structure as a map for what messages will be delivered where
+Given a directory structure, messages are processed, using the directory structure as a map for what messages will be delivered where.

 #### Definitions